 This link will take you the Suffolk Safeguarding Children Board website if you require further information.

 The Online World and digital technology has revolutionised our lives over the last twenty years and offers a wealth of resources to teachers, learners and their families.
 Just like we teach children to cross the road safely, our aim at Occold is to support our children and staff in harnessing these technologies whilst making them aware of the potential risks and dangers.
-The schools relevant policies and documents in this area can be found below.
+Our designated e-safety lead is Mrs Zoe Clancy.

 As with other aspects of Safeguarding, we take a preventative approach as well as reacting to incidents.
 Online safety is embedded in our PSHE, computing and assembly programmes.
 Guidance is also offered to parents through workshops, handouts and newsletters.